cloudflare/Cloudflare-WordPress/readme.txt

 == Screenshots ==

 == Changelog ==

+= 4.13.0 - 2025-xx-xx =

+* Fix: Bumping required PHP version to 7.4 and updating relevant code to support this change.

 = 4.12.8 - 2024-08-08 =

 * Prevent default settings from enabling Auto Minify due to deprecation (#547)